My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 The restoration spectrum

-Inherited watches exist on a spectrum, and where you land on it is a personal decision:
+Inherited watches sit on a spectrum, and where you land is personal:

-Full restoration: Replace the crystal, refinish the case, re-lume the dial, install a new crown, service the movement, put it on a new strap.
-The watch looks and runs like new.
-But it no longer looks like his watch.
+Full restoration: Replace the crystal, refinish the case, service the movement, and put on a new strap.
+It looks new, but it no longer looks like his watch.

-Sympathetic service: Service the movement (clean, oil, regulate), replace the strap, but leave the case, crystal, and dial as they are.
-The watch runs reliably but keeps its lived-in character.
+Sympathetic service: Service the movement and replace the strap, but leave the case, crystal, and dial alone.
+It keeps its worn character.

 Understanding what you have

-Before taking the watch anywhere, gather what information you can.
+Before you take the watch anywhere, gather what you can.

 The basics to identify

 Movement type.
-If you can see through the caseback (some have transparent backs), note whether it’s automatic (has a rotor) or manual wind.
-If you can’t see in, don’t force the caseback open—a watchmaker will do this safely.
+If you can see the movement, note whether it is automatic or manual wind.
+If you cannot, do not force the caseback open.

 Common inherited watch types